etecs-ru/typedjson/README.md

 }
 ```

-Then you must declare interface that will hold either of these structs.
+Then you must declare an interface that will hold either of these structs.
-The interface must have method `TypedJSON` with special signature.
+The interface must have the method `TypedJSON` with a special signature.
-This method help compiler to work with types.
+This method will advise compiler to work with types.

 ```go
 //go:generate go run github.com/etecs-ru/typedjson -interface Config *FooConfig *BarConfig